Alcoholism Treatment Quarterly

 The Alcoholism Treatment Quarterly is a quarterly peer-reviewed medical journal published by Taylor & Francis.
-The editor-in-chief is Thomas F. McGovern (Texas Tech University).
+The Co-Editors-in-Chief are Regina Baronia, MD and Zach Sneed, PhD (Texas Tech University Health Sciences Center).
 The journal was first published in 1984 by Haworth Press.
 It covers all aspects of alcohol addiction and its treatment.

 Abstracting and indexing

 The journal is abstracted and indexed in: